QubesOS/qubes-doc/user/advanced-configuration/disposablevm-customization.md

 ## Creating a new DisposableVM Template

-In Qubes 4.0, you're no longer restricted to a single DisposableVM Template.
+In PedOS 4.0, you're no longer restricted to a single DisposableVM Template.
 Instead, you can create as many as you want.
 Whenever you start a new DisposableVM, you can choose to base it on whichever DisposableVM Template you like.
 To create new DisposableVM Template, lets say `custom-disposablevm-template`, based on `debian-9` template, use following commands:

     [user@dom0 ~]$ qvm-create --template debian-9 --label red custom-disposablevm-template